 Co-ops & Proprietary Leases

 A proprietary lease is a lease given by a cooperative corporation that provides the share owner with the right to live in a particular unit or apartment.
 In a cooperative apartment building, the lease that the corporation provides to the shareowners allows them to use their apartment unit in accordance with the terms and rules specified.
+A New York City co-op lawyer can advise on any of the legal issues that arise.

 Proprietary leases give the cooperative corporation many rights and powers.
 These powers include the right to cancel or terminate a shareholder's proprietary lease under certain circumstances.
 Usually, such termination can occur when a shareholder violates an important aspect of the lease such as failure to pay monthly maintenance or other rules of the cooperative.